How to not go to jail, get kicked out of college, or get fined tens of thousands of dollars or more

 How to get the most out of it

 Do not start a new chat.
 It learns from you, how you want it to “respond” to your prompt.
-When you start a new chat, information you gave it in a previous “chat” thread does not exist in its “memory” and will not be in the new response.
+When you start a new chat, the information you gave it in a previous “chat” thread does not exist in its “memory” and will not be in the new response.
 For example, if you are asking how your mom would respond to a question, you have to first tell it about your mom.
 In a new chat, it can’t give an accurate response to another question about your mom.

 It does not have access to the internet